MERA-Evaluation/MERA/MODEL_SCORING.md

 3.11 `--verbosity VALUE` is meant to define the level of logging the details of the lm-eval running.
 We recommend using either `INFO` or `ERROR` values.

-3.12 ``seed VALUE` sets random, numpy, torch and fewshot seed equal to some value.
+3.12 `--seed VALUE` sets random, numpy, torch and fewshot seed equal to some value.
 Alternatively, you can pass `seed 1,2,3,4` four values to define each seed manually.

 More information about specific flags and parameters can be found in [lm-evaluation-harness documentation](https://github.com/EleutherAI/lm-evaluation-harness/tree/main/docs).